sciZer0/newdiscoveries/c/README.md

 ## 2.1.
 New Concept of Force

-In modern science the whole logic about Energy is absolutely wrong so we need to start from almost the very beginning, from Force.
+In modern science the whole logic about Energy is absolutely wrong, so we need to start from almost the very beginning, from Force.

 The New Concept of Force includes the following:

 * New Definition of Force

-* Target Acceleration for each Force (It is a new concept)
+* Target Acceleration as a feature of each Force (a new concept)

 * New Formula for Force